 Of course, if you have an unlocked phone that you use on a carrier other than the major ones, you may want to try out a third-party mobile insurance plan.
 Here’s a look at just some of them that are available.

 - Samsung Premium Care (Samsung phones only)

 Samsung Premium Care

-Based in Stillwater, Oklahoma, Worth Ave Group offers smartphone insurance for iOS, Android and even Windows Mobile phones.
-It offers one, two and three year coverage plans that vary in price, depending on the phone, with a minimal of a $50 deductible.
-In addition to covering phones from accidental and mechanical damage, it also covers theft, cracked screen damage coverage and more.
-You can purchase plans for your new phone, or even for older or refurbished devices, and it offers an unlimited numbers of claims.
+Based in Stillwater, Oklahoma, Worth Ave.
+Group offers smartphone insurance for iOS, Android and even Windows Mobile phones.
+It offers one, two, and three-year coverage plans that start as low as $4 a month, depending on the phone, with a minimum of a $50 deductible.
+In addition to covering phones from accidental and mechanical damage, it also covers theft, cracked screen damage coverage, and more.
+You can purchase plans for your new phone, or even for older or refurbished devices, and it offers an unlimited number of claims.

-This sounds on the surface like an excellent way to protect your phone, but we do wish it also included some tech support options as well.
+This smartphone insurance option sounds on the surface like an excellent way to protect your phone, but we do wish it also included some tech support options as well.

-Geek Squad, in case you have been living in a cave for the past several years, is the electronics repair and support division of the Best Buy retail stores.
-Geek Squad Coverage offers anyone with a smartphone some extra protection for $7.99 a month.
+Geek Squad is the electronics repair and support division of the Best Buy retail stores.
+Geek Squad Coverage offers any smartphone user some extra protection for $8.99 a month.
 It will offer repairs for accidental damage or mechanical issues, and it will even replace your phone’s battery if it no longer holds a charge.
-The coverage even extends to a phone’s accessories such as its home charger and earbuds.
-If you pay $10.999 a month, it adds protection for lost or stolen phones.
+The coverage even extends to a phone’s accessories such as its charger and earbuds.
+If you pay $10.99 a month, it adds protection for lost or stolen phones.
 There is a limit of three claims within 24 months, with service fees for each claim that range from $149.99 to $299.99.